pfunami/CAMRI_Loss/README.md

 │   ├── log
 │   └── model
 └── src
 ├── archs.py    # define the model architecture
 ├── camri.py    # define CAMRI loss
 ├── eval.py     # callback function for each epoch
 └── train.py    # main code for training the model
 ```

 ## Citation

 TBA

+## Contact

+Daiki Nishiyama (First Author)

+- Affiliation: University of Tsukuba, Japan
+- Mail: nsym [at] mdl.cs.tsukuba.ac.jp

 ## P.S.

-Shortly after submitting the paper on CAMRI loss, my beloved car, CAMRY, was involved in a rear-end collision and was scrapped 😭
+Shortly after submitting the paper on CAMRI loss, my beloved car, CAMRY, was involved in a rear-end collision and was
+scrapped 😭

 In other words, when I proposed CAMRI loss, CAMRY was lost 😇